polkadot-developers/substrate-docs/content/md/en/docs/polkadot-sdk/index.md

 Most impacted in this transition is **Substrate**, and part of this impact is gradual deprecation of this website.
 The content in this website is no longer maintained, and will be gradually moved to a new home.
-Consider the following resources as primary sources of information.
+Consider the [resources below](#alternative-resources) as primary sources of information.

+> You may still access the old content of this website in the navbar, but be aware of the fact that some content might not be up to date.

 Note that **this does not impact the development of Substrate as a framework**.
 Substrate, as a framework, is still being maintained with full steam as a part of polkadot-sdk, and retains its full ability to be used to build both [standalone blockchains](https://github.com/paritytech/polkadot-sdk-solochain-template), or [Polkadot powered parachains](https://github.com/paritytech/polkadot-sdk-parachain-template).